maximalwert/strafforts/docs/development-guide.md

        yarn install

-8. Compile TypeScript files to JavaScript

     The app uses [TypeScript][TypeScript] instead of JavaScripts.
-Compilation is needed before starting the server.
-A custom rake command has been written for this purpose.
-    You will need to run this command everytime any TypeScript file is changed, until a native webpack way is implemented in this app.

-       rake aseets:tsc
+A post-install step has been configured to compile TypeScript files after `yarn install`.

-9. Fire up web server and worker
+8. Fire up web server, worker and watcher.

-       foreman start
+       rake foreman:start

+      This Rake task is designed to provide that one command for all development needs using [Foreman][Foreman]:
-      This should fire up a Rails web server and a process worker using [Foreman][Foreman], which can be accessed from <http://localhost:5000> by default.
+      - fire up a Rails web server

+        It can be accessed from <http://localhost:5000> by default.
+      - start a process worker to fetch data
+      - start a watcher process that compiles TypeScript and watch for changes.

-10. Connect with Strava
+9. Connect with Strava

       From <http://localhost:5000>, connect with your Strava account.
       If it succeeds, it should redirect to the athlete overview page.

-11. Fetch data manually if needed
+10. Fetch data manually if needed

     Foreman's worker process should fetch all estimated best efforts once Strafforts has connected to Strava.
 Alternatively, the same can be achieved by the following rake tasks: